 Whilst many eagerly anticipated the outcome of this case, to see whether there would be a substantial change made to the law, the position remains the same, as confirmed by the CoA, that interim relief is not available in discrimination claims.

-If you are an employer facing an interim relief application relating to whistleblowing claims connected with claims of discrimination or victimisation and would like to discuss the defence of such claims and the protection of your business, or any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Merrill April or Associate Naomi Latham, both of whom specialise in employment and partnership issues for multinational employers, senior executives, partnerships and partners.
+If you are an employer facing an interim relief application relating to whistleblowing claims connected with claims of discrimination or victimisation and would like to discuss the defence of such claims and the protection of your business, or any other questions arising from this alert, or for specific legal advice on particular circumstances, please contact our Partner Merrill April, who specialises in employment and partnership issues for multinational employers, senior executives, partnerships and partners.

 Read our Little Book of Employment Law here.